ChrisJabb21/ChrisJabb21/README.md

 </a>
 -->

 I am a Java Full Stack Web Developer from Pittsburgh PA, USA.
-My educational background is cybersecurity who found my way into web development for my love to create and I always love to learn.
+My educational background is cybersecurity and I found my way into web development and I always love to learn.

 - 🌱 I’m currently learning: Java, as well JavaScript, and React Concepts.